rachelcarmena/rachelcarmena.github.io/_posts/2019-05-26-may-the-command-line-be-with-you.md

 Furthermore, the personal satisfaction instead of doing a manual task is priceless.

-This post is based on **some** useful examples of commands with that in mind:
+This post is based on **some** useful examples of commands with that in mind.

-> Goal: saving time when avoiding manual tasks

-Even though I'm a Linux user, I've been working with Windows operating systems as well and it's possible to pursue the same goal with Command Prompt, PowerShell or Cygwin.

 ### About the examples included